Course Title: Bachelor of Architecture (Honours) in Architecture

 The TU Dublin degree in Architecture is recognised internationally.
 After two years of postgraduate experience, you may take the examination in Professional Competence and thus become a member of the RIAI and register as an architect.

-Have a look at Architecture Student Work on the TU Dublin Architecture website to get a better understanding of what the programme involves.
+Have a look at Architecture Student Work on the TU Dublin Architecture website to get a better understanding of what the course involves.

-Graduates of the TU832 Bachelor of Architecture (Hons) programme are eligible to become Registered Architects subject to experience and professional practice examination.
+Graduates of the TU832 Bachelor of Architecture (Hons) course are eligible to become Registered Architects subject to experience and professional practice examination.

 Architects may practice in a personal professional capacity, or in employment in private and public sector organisations.
 The field of practice is quite extensive in Ireland and abroad, and may offer alternatives of general practice or specialisation throughout a career.